 Debt Buster FormulaTM

-In all of the reading I've done about how people can get rid of their debt more quickly, there are two basic ways that consistently come up: either to start with paying more on the debt’s highest interest rate or paying more on the debt’s smallest account balance.
+In all of the reading I've done about how people can get rid of their debt more quickly, there are two basic ways that consistently come up: The Snowball or The Avalanche method.
+One starts with paying more on the debt’s highest interest rate, the other paying more on the debt’s smallest account balance.

 Both of these debt reduction methods are effective, and I would be remiss in not stating that in all of the reading that I have done on personal financial blogging sites there is a tremendous amount of equally important material addressing the psychology of getting out of debt, the understanding that you must be committed to making it a priority in your life, and creative ways to come up with new sources of funds to accomplish this.

 What you need to be doing, why you need to do it, how you can find the funds to do it with, and how you will feel after you accomplish this task can absolutely be life-changing.

 But, all that being said, we feel there is a superior formula to pay off debt.

 More than 20 years ago I met a Canadian high school math teacher.
 His excitement for his process of getting out of debt was infectious and he was eager to see if this might be of help to us in working with our clientele.

 He acknowledged the two methods I mentioned above, paying off the highest interest first or the lowest account balance first, both worked fine if you were willing to work them.
 But each method only uses one number, the balance owed or the interest rate.
 And using only one number is not a formula.
 1 is just one.
 You need more than one number to get a formula.
 1 + 1 = 2 is a formula.